Tennis meets squash, with walls

 Scoring

 Padel uses the same scoring system as tennis (15, 30, 40, game, deuce, advantage, set).
-Matches are typically best of three sets.
+Matches follow a best-of-three-sets format.

 Serve